The Cost of Keto…sis

 Nerd o'clock: ATP (adenosine triphosphate) is coined "energy currency," while NADH (nicotinamide adenine dinucleotide + hydrogen) is responsible for carrying electrons to generate ATP.

 So what is it like to have ATP & NADH energy?
 Strength and speed are available to you.
 Your thoughts are clear, and your bowels have movement.
 Hair, skin, and nails are thicker, youthful, and less brittle.
 In the metabolic state of glycolysis, the world can feel brighter and lighter.
-All of this for the price of healthy nutrition and lifestyle.
+All this for the price of healthy nutrition and lifestyle.

 Watching people's muscles seemingly evaporate when they aren't being fed glucose makes me melancholy.
 Ditch the diet.